TimoJohannes/DymFT/README.md

 # Dymopixelprinter
-Firmware for the super funky dymFT, a needleprinter for dymo Labels.
-It's made from printer and CD-drive junk, an old PS2 Keyboard and a 16x2 character Display.
+Firmware for the super funky dymFT, a needleprinter for dymo labels.
+It's made from printer and CD-drive junk, an old PS2 keyboard and a 16x2 character display.

 ![the printer](https://github.com/TimoJohannes/Dymopixelprinter/blob/master/img/dymFT_01.jpg?raw=true)

 ## fonts

 As fonts we are using bitmap fonts.
-The code is inspired by the adafruitGFX library.
+The code is inspired by the AdafruitGFX library.
 Most fonts in use, the so called UNSCII fonts are taken from [this source](http://pelulamu.net/unscii/) and were transcoded to compatible bitmap fonts using the Adafruit font converter.
-Due to the low resolution of the y-Axis (maximum 10 pixel per column) only few fonts remain still readable when convertet.
+Due to the low resolution of the printers y-Axis (maximum 10 pixel per column) only few fonts remain still readable when convertet.
+Nevertheless all the UNSCII fonts are looking nice because they were made for low resolution display.

 ## special keys